openstack-archive/senlin/doc/source/getting_started/profiles.rst

 The following command creates or updates the metadata associated with the given profile::

-  $ senlin profile-update -d version=2.2 -t os.nova.server myserver
+  $ senlin profile-update -M version=2.2 -t os.nova.server myserver

 **NOTE**: The option :option:`-t <profile_type>` will be removed in future.